Arrhh, the million dollar question . . .

 "The cheapest option"

-This may be the cheapest option, but will certainly result in an ineffective, poor performing website.
+This may be the cheapest option, but it will certainly result in an ineffective, poor performing website.

 "My closest competitors on price"

 Some web design companies form part of a franchise model that floods the internet with a website for every town.
 This can give the impression of being local, but the reality can be quite different.

 You'll liaise with a sales rep, as the people building the website are likely to be a very long distance away.

 Another option is to use an online marketplace to connect you to freelancers offering a cheap service.
 However, most are working overseas, which can result in language and timezone problems.